MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/query-graph.md

 When you run this query on the sample data, you can see entity-based results.

-## Free text search
+## Run a free text search

-Alternatively, you can run a free-text search across the graph.
+Alternatively, you can run a free text search across the graph.
 In this case, you are not formulating a graph query, and thus you won't see graph results based on properties and entities.
 Instead, entities will be returned if they include the string that you searched for.

 ![Free text search](media/graph-queries-tutorial/free-text-kniman-result.png)